Invariance of Gibbs measures under the flows of Hamiltonian equations on the real line: The Prokhorov-Skorohod method and the reduction to rough estimates and convergence

-\begin{corollary} Let $(\nu_L)_L$ be a family of probability measures defined on the topological $\sigma$ algebra of a separable complete metric space $S$.
-Let $S_s$ be a normed space.
+\begin{corollary} Let $S$ and $S_s$ be as in \eqref{defSs}-\eqref{defS}, and let $(\nu_L)_L$ be a family of probability measures defined on the topological $\sigma$ algebra of $S$.
 For all $R\geq 0$, let $B_R$ be the closed ball of $S_s$ of center $0$ and radius $R$.
 Assume that \begin{itemize} \item for all $R\geq 0$, the ball $B_R$ is compact in $S$, \item there exists $C\geq 0$ such that for all $L$, we have

-\end{itemize} Then, there exists a sequence $L_n$, a probability space $\Omega, \mathcal A, P$, a sequence of random variable on this space $(X_n)_n$ and a random variable $X_\infty$ on this space such that \begin{itemize} \item for all $n$, the law of $X_n$ is $\nu_{L_n}$, \item the sequence $X_n$ converges almost surely in $S$ towards $X_\infty$. \end{itemize} \end{corollary}
+\end{itemize} Then, there exists a sequence $L_n$, a probability space $(\Omega, \mathcal A, P)$, a sequence of random variable on this space $(X_n)_n$ and a random variable $X_\infty$ on this space such that \begin{itemize} \item for all $n$, the law of $X_n$ is $\nu_{L_n}$, \item the sequence $X_n$ converges almost surely in $S$ towards $X_\infty$. \end{itemize} \end{corollary}

 \begin{proof} The proof uses Markov's inequality :

 therefore

 for $C R_\varepsilon^{-2} \leq \varepsilon$.
 And $B_{R_\varepsilon}$ is compact in $S$.
 Then, one can apply Prokhorov's theorem and then Skorohod's theorem to conclude. \end{proof}